Pedro-A-D-S/Pedro-A-D-S/README.md

-👯 I’m looking to collaborate on data science projects
+👯 I’m looking to collaborate on data science and machine learning projects

 🤔 I’m looking for help with: